 Looking into holiday let mortgages?
-Buying a property to let out in an attractive location can give great returns.
-However, like other mortgage products, holiday let mortgages aren't accessible to everyone, and finding the best mortgage deal requires some savvy and, realistically, a large deposit.
+Buying a property to let out as a holiday home can generate good profits.
+However, like other mortgage products, holiday let mortgages aren't available to everyone, and finding the best mortgage deal requires some savvy and, realistically, a large deposit.
 Here, we explain the ins and outs of taking on a holiday let mortgage.

 What is a holiday let mortgage?

 A holiday let mortgage is a specialised mortgage product that you need if you're buying a property to let out on a short-term basis to holidaymakers as a business venture.
 The lender of such a mortgage will assume that you won't live in the property yourself for most of the year, although you are allowed 22 weeks of the year to use the property yourself.
 The criteria for this type of mortgage are similar to a buy to let mortgage, but they are even more stringent.

 Is a holiday let mortgage the same as a holiday home mortgage?

 No, because a holiday home is counted as a second live-in property for you; a holiday let assumes it will be let out to lots of different people throughout the year.